mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 -netdev vmnet-bridged,id=mynet0,ifname=en0 \
 -device e1000,netdev=mynet0,id=mynic0
 ```

-> **Tip**: If any network boot clients (e.g. OVMF, VMWare) or server programs
-(e.g. Apache, `dnsmasq`, WDS) are running on VMs, it is normally easiest
-to set these up using bridged network support, which allows the VM to
-appear as a separate device with its own IP address on the network.

 PXE boot may also be tested in OVMF using qemu's built-in TFTP/PXE server,
 available with the qemu user mode network stack, for example using the